HeavyWeather/HeavyWeather.github.io/_posts/2016-09-04-smash-the-patriarchy.md

 Katniss Everdeen // giving zero fucks whatsoever // with sage advice that comes from first hand experience.

 are *still* not enough to defeat the crappy Situation cards that are all too familiar every day occurences.
 This is part of the game's charm: That fantastical scenarios dug out of the fantasy life of Anita Sarkeesian (also featured) can (and do) still fail against energy-sappingly normalised events.
-Only when, eventually, Mary Shelley // organizes a politically charged flashmob // with a dick withering howl from the depths of Mother Earth and you DO win a round does everything feel, for just a fleeting moment, actually hopeful and okay.
+Only when, eventually, Mary Shelley // organizes a politically charged flashmob // with a dick withering howl from the depths of Mother Earth, and you DO win a round does everything feel, for just a fleeting moment, actually hopeful and okay.

-Basically, Emily Comeau is kind of the worst, but in the best way.
-If you were going to punch Donald Trump in the dick, she'd hand you brass knuckles.